-Biweekly Confirmed Case Rate Trends
+Biweekly Confirmed & Probable Case Rate Trends

-The graphs below show confirmed case rate per 100,000 people for the Winnebago County Health Department Jurisdiction.
-These case rates are based on confirmed case counts during a two-week time span.
+The graphs below show confirmed case rate per 100,000 people and the confirmed + probable case rate for the Winnebago County Health Department Jurisdiction.
+These case rates are based on confirmed and probable case counts during a two-week time span.